-Once the need for evaluation is established, the evaluation appointment must be sought as soon as possible to meet federal guidelines on the timing of referral, evaluation, treatment planning, and the initiation of rehabilitative service for children identified as having special needs.
+Once the need for evaluation is established, an appointment must be sought as soon as possible to meet federal guidelines on the timing of referral, evaluation, treatment planning, and the initiation of rehabilitative service for children identified as having special needs.

 Once the evaluation is completed, a multidisciplinary case meeting will be arranged, as appropriate, to discuss the findings and treatment recommendations.
-Upon the recommendations, the Care Connector and/or Care Manager will help to arrange services consistent with the treatment plan and as covered by AmeriHealth Caritas Delaware.
+Upon the recommendations, the Care Connector and/or care manager will help to arrange services consistent with the treatment plan and as covered by AmeriHealth Caritas Delaware.
 For recommended services not covered by the Plan, the Care Connector will assist in locating services and assisting in coordination as needed.

-After the initiation of recommended services, the provider and Care Manager should receive progress updates periodically.
-The Care Manager will work to assist the PCP with receiving regular progress updates.
+After the initiation of recommended services, the provider and care manager should receive progress updates periodically.
+The care manager will work to assist the PCP with receiving regular progress updates.
 Progress monitoring continues until the child has demonstrated substantial progress and is released from the program.